East Asian Languages and Cultures

 EAL 360rw Seminar: Topics in East Asian Languages and Literature-Notorious Trailblazers: Reading Women's Lives, Past and Present (4 Credits)

-The seminar is for students who want to design and deeply engage in their own independent research project to explore the following questions on East Asian Women’s life experiences: What do we really know about the social, political and literary roles that women play in pre-modern society?
+The seminar is for students who want to design and deeply engage in their own independent research project to explore the following questions on East Asian Women’s life experiences: What does one really know about the social, political and literary roles that women play in pre-modern society?
 Do women throughout history always occupy a position inferior to their male counterparts?
 And when they rise to a powerful position, how are they perceived and through what lens?
 How about their self-perceptions and self-representations through writing?
-In modern society, how do we understand women’s voices when the traditional perspective still has its impact?
-Are we still accustomed to reading women’s life experiences in a stereotypical and narrow way?
+How does modern society understand women’s voices when the traditional perspective still has its impact?
+Is one still accustomed to reading women’s life experiences in a stereotypical and narrow way?
 Are they represented to fit into a modern prejudiced agenda?
-This seminar focuses on women’s experiences, past and present in East Asia through critical exploration of representation, reception, and agency.
+This course focuses on women’s experiences, past and present in East Asia, through critical exploration of representation, reception and agency.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable